Physical Therapy, Doctor of

 - Minimum 3.0 cumulative GPA

 - At the time of application, no more than 2 prerequisite courses may be outstanding.
-The full list of prerequisites (and credits) are below:
+The list of prerequisites (and credits) is below:

-General Biology with a lab or Animal Biology with a lab (4)*
+o General Biology with a lab or Animal Biology with a lab (4) Not Botany

 NOTE: Anatomy and Physiology I & II can be taken in place of Human Physiology and Basic Human Anatomy.